davidmytton/new.css-wordpress/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/old-licenses/gpl-2.0.html

 A lightweight, minimalist WordPress theme based on [new.css](https://newcss.net).
+Autodetects and updates to light/dark mode based on the user setting.

 == Description ==
 A lightweight, minimalist WordPress theme based on [new.css](https://newcss.net).
+Autodetects and updates to light/dark mode based on the user setting.
 The stylesheet is slightly modified for readability on a blog.
 The modifications are implemented by overriding the CSS in [style.css](/style.css).

 == Example ==
 [My blog](https://davidmytton.blog) is running this theme.